joergen7/chef-cuneiform/README.md

 If you have installed Cuneiform on a VM you have to login to that VM first by entering

     kitchen login

+To start the Cuneiform editor please enter

+    cfide